 - 85% of those who use the internet use it to find businesses local to their area

-- Businesses that use Google Ads make an average of $2 on every $1 that they spend
+- Companies that use Google Ads make an average of $2 on every $1 that they spend

-- Pay per click visitors are up to 50% more likely to make a purchase than an organic visitor
+- Pay per click visitors are up to 50% more likely to purchase an organic visitor

-PPC marketing is one of the fastest and most effective ways to generate leads for your business and should be one of the primary methods of marketing for your business.
+PPC marketing is one of the fastest and most effective ways to generate leads for your business and should be one of your business’s primary methods of marketing.

 With the way that technology has progressed, social media has become a staple of pop culture.
-Millions upon millions of people around the globe use these services to communicate and share with one another so it should seem like a great idea to advertise through those avenues.
+Millions upon millions of people worldwide use these services to communicate and share, so it should seem like a great idea to advertise through those avenues.

-Using geographical location services, you can target your area of service with targeted ads to reach the geographic location that you want.
-This is a great way to build leads and gather information on some of the hottest platforms going.
+Using geographical location services, you can target your service area with targeted ads to reach the geographic location you want.
+Targeting is a great way to build leads and gather information on some of the hottest platforms going.

 While it might seem like everyone else is your competitor, that is not necessarily the truth.
 The marketplace will never have just one option (and legally can’t due to monopoly laws), so it can be beneficial to work with others in the industry.